WHC2021SIC/WHC2021SIC-TeamVibroraptile/README.md

 - pencil
 - glue (optional)

-using the scissors cut out a rectangular piece roughly 20cm x 10cm. place your dominant hand on the cardboard sheet and lighlty trace your hand Finally position the actuaotrs so that one actuator touches each finger and one makes contact with the palm. to clean up the wiring punch any hole you need and tape the wiring as you see fit.
+1) Using the scissors cut out a rectangular piece roughly 20cm x 10cm.
+2) Place your dominant hand on the cardboard sheet and lighlty trace your hand.
+3) Finally, position the actuators so that one actuator touches each finger and one makes contact with the palm.
+4) To clean up the wiring, punch any hole you need and tape the wiring as you see fit.

 ##### Wiring
-1) Using the diagram below connect the actuators and speakers to syntacts board
+1) Using the diagram below, connect the actuators and speakers to the Syntacts board.

 <img alt="Wiring Diagram" src="images/architecture/SIC_wiring.png" width="800px" height="auto"/>

-2) Connect the 4 aux cables from the audio injector octo sound card to the syntacts board
+2) Connect the 4 aux cables from the audio injector octo sound card to the Syntacts board.
-3) Connet the power cable of the Syntacts board into one of the USB ports on the Raspberry Pi
+3) Connet the power cable of the Syntacts board into one of the USB ports on the Raspberry Pi.
-4) Finally, connect the raspberry pi to power
+4) Finally, connect the Raspberry Pi to power .
 <!-- Feel free to remove or adapt the following explanation once you have understood its potential implications for your project. -->

 <!-- We use the SparkFun Qwiic system to rapidly and remotely prototype sensors without much soldering.
 Qwiic uses the I2C communication protocol with addresses assigned per board model.